-What Is an IP?
+What Is Electrification?

 IP is an abbreviation for “instrument panel,” the driver’s information and control center of an automobile.
 Also known as the…